 And we're not just going anywhere in Ghent, we'll be at the Ghelamco Arena thanks to JUVO!
 Check them out at: https://juvo.be/

 - 18:00: Doors + Food and Drinks

 - 20:00: Session 2

-Additional note: This meetup includes food and has limited space.
+Additional note: This meetup includes food.
 We, therefore, ask you to please keep your RSVP status up to date, so we do not waste any of our food.

 Additional note 2: While we do encourage the use of public transport, JUVO will also be sponsoring the parking fee!
 (Thanks JUVO!)